-For more information about RADIUS, click the information icon beside the Local RADIUS Server heading.
+For more information about RADIUS, see the RADIUS Server Feature Overview and Configuration Guide.

 Local RADIUS Server

 RADIUS lets users view and edit local RADIUS server configurations on AlliedWare Plus devices.
 The RADIUS page displays a list of all AlliedWare Plus devices with local RADIUS enabled.
 In some situations, like a remote branch office, it is convenient to use an AlliedWare PlusTM switch as the RADIUS server for user and device authentication, rather than to have another, separate RADIUS server.
 Hence, RADIUS server capability is provided as a built-in feature of AlliedWare Plus.
 The built-in RADIUS server is referred to as Local RADIUS server.